-- (a) Except as provided in §91.715, no person may operate a civil aircraft unless it has within it the following: - (1) An appropriate and current airworthiness certificate... - (b) No person may operate a civil aircraft unless the airworthiness certificate required by paragraph (a) of this section or a special flight authorization issued under §91.715 is displayed at the cockpit entrance so that it is legible to passengers or crew.
+(a) Except as provided in § 91.715, no person may operate a civil aircraft unless it has within it the following:

+(1) An appropriate and current airworthiness certificate....

+(b) No person may operate a civil aircraft unless the airworthiness certificate required by paragraph (a) of this section or a special flight authorization issued under §91.715 is displayed at the cabin or cockpit entrance so that it is legible to passengers or crew.

-The UAS fully loaded weighs no more than 55lbs and is operated without an onboard pilot.
-As such, there is no ability or place to carry certification and registration documents or display them on the sUAS.
+The sUAS fully loaded weighs no more than 55 lbs and is operated without an onboard pilot.
+As such, there is no ability or place to carry certification and registration documents or to display them on the sUAS.

 An equivalent level of safety will be achieved by keeping these documents at the ground control point where the pilot flying the sUAS will have immediate access to them, to the extent they are applicable to the sUAS.
 The FAA has issued numerous exemptions to this regulation.
-A representative sample of other exemptions includes Exemption Nos.
-9565, 9665, 9789, 9789A, 9797, 9816A, 10700.
+A representative sample of other exceptions includes Exemption Nos.
+9565,9665,9789, 9789A, 9797, 9797A, 9816A, and 10700.

-14 C.F.R. §91.405 (a); 407 (a) (2); 417 (a) & (b)
+L. 14 CFR §91.405 (a);407 (a) (1); 409 (a) (2); 417(a) & (b): Maintenance Inspections

-These regulations require that an aircraft operator or owner "shall have that aircraft inspected as prescribed in subpart E of this part and shall between required inspections, except as provided in paragraph (c) of this section, have discrepancies repaired as prescribed in part 43 of this chapter...," and others shall inspect or maintain the aircraft in compliance with part 43.
+These regulations require that an aircraft operator or owner "shall have that aircraft inspected as prescribed in subpart E of this part and shall between required inspections, except as provided in paragraph (c) of this section, have discrepancies repaired as prescribed in part 43 of this chapter...," and others shall inspect or maintain the aircraft in compliance with Part 43.

-Given that these section and Part 43 apply only to aircraft with an airworthiness certificate, these sections will not apply to the application.
-Maintenance will be accomplished by the operator pursuant to the flight manual and operating handbook as referenced in the Manual.
-An equivalent level of safety will be achieved because these small UASs are very limited in size and will carry a small payload and operate only in restricted areas for limited periods of time.
-If mechanical issues arise the UAS can land immediately and will be operating from no higher than 400 feet AGL rotorcraft and 1000 AGL for fixedwing.
-As provided in the SOP, the operator will ensure that the UAS is in working order prior to initiating flight, perform required maintenance, and keep a log of any maintenance preformed.
+Given that these sections and Part 43 apply only to aircraft with an airworthiness certificate, these sections will not apply to our operations.
+Maintenance will be accomplished by the operator pursuant to the manuals and operating handbooks for each respective sUAS (included with the submission of this petition).
+An equivalent level of safety will be achieved because these sUAS are very limited in size and will carry a small payload and operate only in restricted areas for limited periods of time.
+If mechanical issues arise the sUAS can land immediately and will be operating from no higher than 400 feet AGL.
+As provided in the Manual, the operator will ensure that the sUAS is in working order prior to initiating flight, perform required maintenance, and keep a log of any maintenance performed.
 Moreover, the operator is the person most familiar with the aircraft and best suited to maintain the aircraft in an airworthy condition to provide the equivalent level of safety.